knox135/group-project-2/README.md

 # Other Version?
 # Target Variable:
-Our target variable is 'Quality', which aims to determine if a wine will be rated good or bad.
+Our target variable is 'quality', which aims to determine if a wine will be rated good or bad.
 The quality ratings in our data set range from 3 to 9.
 To classify the wines, we chose a threshold where wines rate 6 and above are considered 'good', while those rated below 6 are considered 'bad'.
 This decision was based on the distribution of the ratings where, 5 and 6 had the hieghest counts.
 By setting this threshold, we ensure that wines rated as mediocre are classified as 'bad', allowing us to focus on distinguishing the higher quality wines frome the rest.